 - Connecting communities across sectors and globally, to create networks and identify and address new questions

-- Advising decision-makers on how to make better use of evidence, building capacity and supporting creating use
+- Working with decision-makers about how to make better use of evidence, building capacity and supporting creating use

 - Generating new research on evidence production and use, building on what we already know and ensuring transdisciplinary collaboration flourishes.